adessoSE/devblog/_posts/2021-05-17-A-Series-of-Rust-Blog-Posts-Exploring-Rust-For-AWS-Lambda-1.md

 ---
 layout: 		[post, post-xml]
-title:  		"A Series of Rust Blog Posts: Exploring Rust for AWS Lambda - Part 1"
+title:  		"A Series of Rust: Exploring Rust for AWS Lambda - Part 1"
 date:   		2021-05-17 16:15
 modified_date: 	2021-05-17 16:15
 author: 		felix_marezki
 categories: 	[Softwareentwicklung]
-tags: 			[AWS, AWS Lambda, Cloud, Rust]
+tags: 			[AWS, AWS Lambda, Cloud, Rust, A Series of Rust]
 ---

 The demand for a high performance, yet secure programming language is increasing.
 Evidence for that claim is found not only in statistics about security bugs but also in the ground and momentum in general that Rust has been able gain, lately.
 I take that as well as a bit of my own curiosity as cause for a series of blog posts about Rust and how to apply it in real world scenarios.

-# A Series of Rust Blog Posts

-## Exploring Rust for AWS Lambda - Part 1
+# A Series of Rust: Exploring Rust for AWS Lambda - Part 1

 With all the arguments around Rust considering safety, usability and performance already being established, I would like to take the opportunity here to show the current state of effort around Rust that has or is being made to make Rust a suitable candidate for cloud development.
 Since Amazon seems to have taken Rusts proposal very seriously and are pursuing Rust already in a variety of their own services as well as offerings to their cloud customers, projects like [lambda-runtime](https://github.com/awslabs/aws-lambda-rust-runtime) or [aws-rust-sdk](https://github.com/awslabs/aws-sdk-rust) have caught my attention.

 This Post is therefore the first of what I plan to be three of this kind.

-### The Contents
+## The Contents

 In this post we will develop a function that will run on AWS lambda using Rust.
 The end result of this blog post is a working implementation of a lambda function to run on AWS services.

-### The Groundwork
+## The Groundwork

 This is what I'm gonna be using: